mgaitan/gdc2026/README.md

 1. Open the repository **Issues** tab.
 2. Click **New issue**.
-3. Select **Global Digital Collaboration Co-Organizers Meeting Session Registration**.
+3. Select **Global Digital Collaboration Meeting Session Registration**.
 4. Complete and submit the form.

-## Notes

-- The source PDF is intentionally not included in this repository.
-- The issue template is written in English.